Eetami/arkhamdb-cli/README.md

 ## ArkhamDB API

-arkhamdbcli only supports public APIs.
-To print you private decks you need to fetch them using the OAuth API yourself, and feed the JSON to arkhamdb cli via stdin.
+ArkhamDB CLI only supports public APIs.
+To print you private decks you need to fetch them using the OAuth API yourself, and feed the JSON to `arkhamdbcli` via stdin.

 ## Examples